Swift Parrots discovered at Deep Lead Nature Conservation Reserve

 Friday 6 September, 2019

-Known to locals as ‘The Ironbarks’, the reserve is located on the edge of Stawell in Western Victoria, in the shadows of the Grampians mountain range or ‘Gariwerd’ as it is known by Traditional Owners.
+Known to locals as ‘The ’, Deep Lead Nature Conservation Reserve is located on the edge of in Western Victoria, in the shadows of the range or ‘’ as it is known by Traditional Owners.
 It is an internationally significant conservation area, known to support at least 350 native species, 21 of which are threatened, and three of which don’t exist anywhere else in the world.

 “The area was a very active goldfield during the 1800s and was heavily dug over and disturbed.
-Since being protected in 1982, the native Eucalypt woodlands have recovered and it is now a haven for wildlife,” said Dr Antos.
+Since being protected in 1982, the native Eucalypt woodlands have recovered and it is now a haven for wildlife,” says Dr Antos.

 “The reserve contains a vast range of Eucalyptus species which flower at different times and provide a supply of nectar over much of the year for many native animals.
 This makes it a hotspot for birds affectionately nicknamed ‘blossom nomads’, such as Purple-crowned Lorikeets and rambunctious Friarbirds, which travel together across the landscape searching for Eucalypt blossoms.”

 Protecting such a threatened species requires a coordinated effort across government and community.
-Parks Victoria ensures that habitat is protected for the species’ survival in the wild, volunteer citizen scientists contribute to our knowledge base, and Zoos Victoria has recently included the Swift Parrot in their ‘Fighting Extinction Priority List’.
+Parks Victoria ensures that habitat is protected for the species’ survival in the wild, volunteer citizen scientists contribute to our knowledge base, and Zoos Victoria has included the Swift Parrot in their ‘Fighting Extinction Priority List’.